comp0160/comp0160.github.io/coursework.md

 ## Report Format

-Your submission must be a single document in PDF, RTF or MS Word (`.docx`) format.
+Your submission must be **a single document in PDF format**.
 It should consist of **no more than 8 sides of A4**, including all figures, tables and references.
 Body text should be no smaller than 12pt, spaced for easy reading.
 If you have created an online wireframe, prototype or mockup demonstrating your UI you may include a link to it, but your report should be complete and comprehensible without it.

+**Be succinct and readable.
+If your report exceeds the maximum length, only the first 8 pages will be marked.
+If it is illegible you will lose marks.
+Do not waste space on title pages or appendices.**

 You may assume your readership is reasonably well informed about software development, user interface idioms and accessibility, but they are not experts in your target domain or chosen functionality.
-You will need to explain these clearly in terms accessible to an educated layperson.
+You will need to explain these clearly in terms that will be understood by an educated layperson.
 Avoid obscure terminology or jargon.

 A suggested report structure is given below.
 This is not a strict prescription â€” you may organise the material differently if you think doing so presents your design more clearly.
 However, you should aim to cover all these bases and bear in mind the [Marking Criteria](#marking) below.